COVID-19: Human Rights Implications of Digital Certificates for Health Status Verification

 The technologies adopted during the current pandemic will have a lasting impact on our societies.
 They will shape how we respond to the trade-offs between data privacy, human rights, and public health interests.
 This project will evaluate whether and how digital certificates for health status affect our enjoyment of data privacy and the protection of our human rights, assessing whether there are effective ways to mitigate any potential risks for these rights, thus informing decision-making in this area of crucial national interest.

-See the following publication:
+See the following publications:

-Immunity Passports: A Risk Solution by Dr Ana Beduschi
+Blog post: Immunity Passports: A Risk Solution by Dr Ana Beduschi